Updated on 06/02/2023

-Learn more about new trends to create an effective online Retail marketing strategy.
-A change of perspective marks the inexorable return of the consumer to the center of business decisions.
-This has been a gradual process that began after the Second World War in an already mature consumer society (especially in America) and is perfected more each day in new scenarios created by the digital revolution.
+Online retail marketing strategies are multiple and many are considered unconventional.
+A change of perspective marks the inexorable return of the consumer to the center of business decisions: a gradual process that begins after the Second World War, in an already mature consumer society (the United States first of all)And it gets better and better every day in the new scenarios created by the digital revolution.

 This customer-centric approach is reflected in a model that has adapted to technological, economic, and cultural changes and is still widely used today: the marketing mix, which increasingly testifies to the subordination of brand awareness to the power of the consumer.